Form Fields in JavaScript PDF library

 }

-// Add new checkbox field into PDF form
+// Add checkbox field

 // Save the document